denniswdj/ChordTransposeUTT/README.md

-# ChordTransposeUTT
+# ChordTransposeUTT by Dennis Widjaja
 Chord transposition using Uniform Triadic Transformation